What is granite, what makes it so versatile and how can we choose a good-quality stone?

 Take a moment to look around and you are most likely to find granite.
 Inside you may find it on the floor, walls, vanity or bench top; outside it may be used as paving, external cladding or statuary.
-Granite is considered an enduring stone not only because of its hard wearing and durable nature but also because it’s always in fashion.
-So what is granite, what makes it so versatile and how can we choose a good quality stone?
+Granite is considered an enduring stone not only because of its hard-wearing and durable nature, but also because it’s always in fashion.

 The word granite comes from the Latin granum, meaning “a grain” referring to the coarse-grained texture of this rock type.
 In geological terms, granite is a particular type of igneous rock formed from magma emplaced kilometres deep within the earths crust.
 The basic mineralogy of ‘true’ granite includes quartz, feldspar and mica but it may also contain traces of other minerals including pyrite.